8 Top Arrondissements to Stay in Paris for First Time Visitors

 Notre Dame

-The area of Le Marais includes the 4th arrondissements, the two islands of Paris (Ile de la Cité and Ile Saint Louis), and part of the 3rd arrondissement.
+Le Marais includes the 4th arrondissement, the two islands of Paris (Ile de la Cité and Ile Saint Louis), and part of the 3rd arrondissement.

 Like the 1st arrondissement, metro line 1 cuts through the middle of the 4th arrondissement, making it a convenient access point to many main attractions.